CCupido24/Python_Notes/README.md

 Indentation:
 Python relies on indentation to indicate blocks of code.
 A colon at the end of a line is a signal that a new indented block of code will follow.
 So, when no indented block is found after the final colon, the code execution stops and an IndentationError is thrown

+Data Structure:
+In Python, data structures allow for the storage of a list of values in a single variable.
+The first data structure we learn about is a list, which can contain any data type, including a list within a list.
+The length of a list can be determined using the length function.

+Tuples:
+Tuples are similar to lists, except they cannot be modified once declared.
+They are useful when you need to store large amounts of data more efficiently in memory, like X Y coordinate pairs.

+Dictionary
+a dictionary is a collection of key-value pairs, similar to a word and its definition in a book.
+Dictionaries are declared using curly braces and accessed using keys.

+Operators
+Operators are instructions that perform operations on variables and values in Python.
+They are used to manipulate and perform actions on data.
+The most familiar type of operator is the arithmetic operator, which is used for mathematical calculations.